libmapper/webmapper/README.md

 Note: webmapper is developed and works with Chromium/Chrome.
 It may work with other browsers.

-1. Build and install [libmapper][libmapper]
+1. Build and install [libmapper][libmapper] or `pip3 install libmapper`
+2. Download [mappersession][mappersession] or `pip3 install mappersession`
-2. Run webmapper.py from terminal
+3. Run webmapper.py from terminal
-3. Terminal will display "serving at port #####"
+4. Terminal will display "serving at port #####"
-4. A browser window should be opened automatically and directed to the correct port.
+5. A browser window should be opened automatically and directed to the correct port.

 If the browser doesn't open, open it manually and type "localhost:#####" into the address bar, where ##### is the same string of numbers displayed in the terminal.